TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 - Blend (Float Par)

 #### Inputs
- - top_texA - by default using the traditional TouchDesigner banana.
+ - top_texA - by default uses the TouchDesigner banana image.
 You can assign a texture in Unreal Engine after loading the .tox file.
 Texture can only be of an Unreal-friendly compression type.
 More details below.
- - top_texB - by default using the TouchDesigner cubemap / UV grid.
+ - top_texB - by default uses the TouchDesigner cubemap / UV grid image.
 You can assign a texture in Unreal Engine after loading the .tox file.
 Texture can only be of an Unreal-friendly compression type.
 More details below.
- -

 #### Outputs
 - top_blendedTexture - the result of the blend

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics

-This example showcase Unreal Engine nodes that you are already familiar with by now.
+This example showcases Unreal Engine nodes that you are already familiar with by now.
 It's showcasing how to change the value of a parameter (type float in that case) using Set TouchEngine Input.
 In this example, the interaction is triggered when you shoot at the arrows on the sides of the box.
-It will increase or decrease the value passed in the Blend parameter.
-You can pass as well Unreal Engine textures which will replace the default (Banana and UV board) textures.
+It will increase or decrease the value passed to the Blend parameter.
+You can also use Unreal Engine textures which will replace the default (Banana and UV board) textures.

 ![TOX](ReadmePictures/04_SimpleBlendCubeTexture_02.png?raw=true "SimpleBlendCubeTexture Slider button left and right arrow interaction and setting parameter in blueprint.")